Azure-Samples/bc-community-samples/toll-device-app/README.md

 Beside a race condition in this simplistic dispatching mechanism, another way to avoid a ticket for violating toll-payment is to click another destination in the city and run away before the enforcement officer arrives.

 Note that if the car runs away from a location before the enforcement officer arrives, not only does the citizen bounty hunter miss out on the reward from the ticket, the bounty hunter gives up their staked ethers for their mis-reporting: bounty hunters stake some ether when reporting a car.
 As such, the citizen bounty hunter must be somewhat confident the car will stay where it is for some time.
 The time is not unbounded; it's 30 seconds in the simulation.
-In the real world this would be location dependent, but enforcement officers on bike or foot should be able to get to reports on the order of minutes and ticket cars in a matter of seconds ().
+In the real world this would be location dependent, but enforcement officers on bike or foot should be able to get to reports on the order of minutes and ticket cars in a matter of seconds.

 ## Implementation